lgc13/LucasCosta_portfolio/c++/Box_Constructors_project/README.md

 <img src="img/box_example.png" width= 60% length= 60%>

 <!-- Code explanation -->
 I kept the boxes attributes as private on a separate class.
-In addition, there was another class which held a basic method to print out the summary information of a given box, called Summary().
+In addition, there was another class which held a basic method to print out the summary information for a given box, called Summary().
 I instantiated the object from the main driver file.

 <!-- Code snippet -->
 You can see that in this code snippet: